xvrettakou/cloud_eng_project/README.md

 - `config/`: Do we need to delete this one?
 - `dockerfiles/`: The directory containg dockerfiles for building the web app.
 - `images/`: The directory containg images referenced in this README.
-- `pipeline/`: The directory containing the model training pipeline scripts and associated resources including specifc configuration files, logs, unit tests, modules, requirements, and Dockerfile.
+- `pipeline/`: The directory containing the model training pipeline scripts and associated resources:
+  - `config/`: The directory containing the model training pipeline configuration files.
+  - `logs/`: The directory containing the model training pipeline log files.
+  - `src/`: The directory containing the model training pipeline python module scripts and the `main.py` script.
+  - `tests/`: The directory containing the model training pipeline unit tests.
+  - `Dockerfile`: The Dockerfile for building the model training pipeline imgae.
+  - `requirements.txt`: The model training pipeline package requirements.
 - `preprocessing_lambda/`: The directory containing the script used to augment training data.
 - `src/`: I think we need to delete this
 - `tests/`: I think we need to delete this